mikemartinez99/Ifetroban/README.md

 # LOAD LIBRARIES AND SET PATHS
 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~#

-# Libraries
+#----- Libraries
 library(clusterProfiler)
 library(org.Rn.eg.db)
 library(ggplot2)
 library(enrichplot)

-# Set path to working directory
+#----- Set path to working directory
-# Ensure that paths end with a "/" so the paste0 function works correctly
 wd <- "Path/to/your/workingDirectory/"

+#----- Set path to source code, input directory, and output path which we will create
 sourceCode <- paste0(wd, "Ifetroban/Code/GSEA_Barcode_Enrichment_Plots.R"
 inputDir <- paste0(wd, "Ifetroban/Data/")
 outputDir <- paste0(wd, "Outputs")

-# Data paths
+#----- Data paths
 go <- paste0(inputDir, "TIfetroban_vs_TControl_gseGO.rds")
 kegg <- paste0(inputDir, "TIfetroban_vs_TControl_gseKEGG.rds")

-# Generate the output Directory
+#----- Generate the output Directory
 if (!dir.exists(outputDir)) {
     dir.create(outputDir)
 }

-# Source the functions
+#----- Source the functions
 source(sourceCode)
 ```
 Now we need to read in the rds file that holds the GO or KEGG data.
 Once we load in the object, we can also save the results to a dataframe so you can easily parse the terms you want to extract in an excel like format.
 Once the dataframe is loaded in your environment, you can view it by clicking on it in your environment panel, or by running the `view` command